-The original beach home was built in the 50’s and poorly maintained.
+The original beach home was built in the ’50s and poorly maintained.
 The client wanted a new weekend beach home.
-Busch designed the new living room/dining/kitchen and master bedroom suite above facing the ocean.
-New caissons and steel replaced the old dry-rotted living room with it’s 8 foot ceilings.
-The new living room, dining room, and kitchen have 12 foot ceilings with 12′ Nano doors which open to the deck overlooking the ocean.
-The master bedroom suite has a custom marble free form tub craned into place and the full sized bathroom ceiling skylight installed.
-The master bedroom and living room have custom designed steel fireplaces for the home.
-The home has a media room, and two additional bedroom suites.
-The roof deck has a fireplace and full bbq area with sink and refrigerator.
-There is a poured in place custom sitting area under the living room on the sand with lighting and a sound system.
-The client’s extensive art collection was lit with museum quality focusing projection lights in the ceilings.
-The central stairwell core was designed as a thermal chimney and create exceptional sea breezes all year long.
+Busch designed a new living room/dining/kitchen area and master bedroom suite facing the ocean.
+New caissons and steel replaced the old dry-rotted living room with its 8 ft. ceilings.
+The new living room, dining room, and kitchen have 12 ft. ceilings with 12 ft.
+Nano doors which open to the deck overlooking the ocean.
+The master bedroom suite has a custom marble free-form tub that was craned into place and a full-sized bathroom ceiling skylight.
+The master bedroom and living room have custom-designed steel fireplaces.
+The home has a media room and two additional bedroom suites.
+The roof deck has a fireplace and full BBQ area with sink and refrigerator.
+There is a poured-in-place custom sitting area under the living room on the sand with lighting and a sound system.
+The client’s extensive art collection was lit with museum-quality focusing projection lights in the ceilings.
+The central stairwell core was designed as a thermal chimney and creates exceptional sea breezes all year long.
 There is a full wine cellar and smart house control room under the floating custom staircase in the foyer.
 The house is controlled by computers which can close blinds and drapes automatically and open foyer upper windows to remove excess heat.
-The owner can control lighting and heating/air from anywhere in the world as well as check the numerous hidden security cameras.
+The owner can control lighting and heating/air, as well as check the numerous hidden security cameras, from anywhere in the world.
 View photo gallery

-This ground up home was sited on the 10 acres overlooking the Pacific Ocean with white water and the Santa Monica Mountain views.
-The home has 360 degree views from on top of this mountain.
-The home cantilevers over the edges of the mountain giving breathtaking views in all directions.
-It has oversized windows and 14′ sliding doors illuminating the home all day.
-At night the large skylights and retractable roof in the Master bedroom allow moonlight to illuminate the interior.
+This ground-up home is sited on 10 acres on the top of a mountain overlooking the Pacific Ocean, with 360-degree views encompassing white water and the Santa Monica Mountains.
+The home cantilevers over the edges of the mountain, providing breathtaking views in all directions.
+It receives all-day illumination through oversized windows and 14-ft. sliding doors.
+At night the large skylights and retractable roof in the master bedroom allow moonlight to illuminate the interior.
 This smart house has blinds and shades that close and open automatically to cut down on heat gain and strong light.
-Lights can be controlled from anywhere in the world as well as the heat/cooling and the jacuzzi and swimming pool.
-It’s security system and cameras can be viewed on any computer of smartphone.
-This home is on 26 caissons and it has a 248,000 lbs. steel structure.
-The home consists of a 1,250 sq. ft. master suite, living room with custom poured concrete cantilevered fireplace which separates the living room from the dining room.
-It has a gourmet kitchen with two large prep islands and marble custom sink and dual dishwashers.
-All the cabinetry was custom designed and built to the owner’s specifications.
-The house was designed to house the clients extensive art collection.
-The media room has a Dolby Digital 7.1 THX sound system with 65″ plasma and a drop down 145″ screen with state of the art projector.
-The media room walls are covered in leather to deaden sound.
-The oversized 2nd bedroom was used by the client’s wife as an office and gym and has a full bath and steam shower.
+Lights, heating/cooling, the hot tub and swimming pool, and the security system can be controlled from anywhere in the world.
+Footage from security cameras can be viewed on any computer or smartphone.
+This home is on 26 caissons and has a 248,000 lb. steel structure.
+The home consists of a 1,250 sq. ft. master suite, living room with custom poured concrete and cantilevered fireplace that separates the living room from the dining room, and a gourmet kitchen with two large prep islands, marble custom sink, and dual dishwashers.
+All cabinetry was custom-designed and built to the owner’s specifications.
+The house was designed to house the client’s extensive art collection.
+The media room has a Dolby Digital 7.1 THX sound system with 65″ plasma and a drop-down 145″ screen with a state-of- the-art projector.
+The walls of the media room are covered in leather to deaden sound.
+The oversized second bedroom was used by the client’s wife as an office and gym and has a full bath and steam shower.
 There are steel window seats which cantilever out of the rooms at angles to the views.
-The house also has planted roofs with herb gardens and water roofs with floating patios.
-The water roofs and planted roofs are to keep the home cooler and to be protection against fires.
-There is a planted child’s maze on top of the garage which leads them to a Gwyn Murrill Bronze sculpture of a puma.
+The house also has planted roofs with herb gardens and water roofs with floating patios to keep the home cooler and to protect against fires.
+There is a planted child’s maze on top of the garage which leads to a Gwynn Murrill bronze sculpture of a puma.